rajveer43/callflow-tracer/README.md

 - **Simple API**: Just add `@trace` decorator or use `with trace_scope():`
 - **Interactive Visualizations**: Beautiful HTML graphs with zoom, pan, and filtering
-- **Performance Insights**: Track execution time, call counts, and bottlenecks
+- **Performance Profiling**: Track execution time, memory usage, and bottlenecks
+- **Detailed Call Analysis**: View call hierarchies and timing breakdowns
 - **Privacy-Focused**: Optionally anonymize function arguments
 - **Multiple Formats**: Export to JSON or interactive HTML
 - **Zero Dependencies**: Works out of the box (except for networkx for graph operations)